rn1hd/rn1hd/README.md

 [Back to Top (More Questions About You)](https://github.com/rn1hd#more-questions-about-you)

-- Someone who is a **comedian**.
-When stress adds up, a comedian’s power adds an extra layer of protection against emotional breakdown.
+- Someone who has a **good sense of humor**.
+When I feel stressed in the workplace, the one who can make me laugh prevents me from burnout.

 #### **What are you passionate about?**